fabianbaiertum/IMC-Prosperity-4/README.md

 #### Informed/Uninformed Traders

+We tried to analyze which bots make positive EV predictions over several different time frames.
+We split that into two parts, one observing the quoted side, and classifying if they are informed or not and for the aggressive sides trades.
+Only Mark 67 seemed to have a clear edge here, but the edge was too insignificant to outperform our round 3 algorithm due to high transaction costs.
+Some of the bots were also trading only at a specific price (one was always selling at the price of 7).
+We also tried to classify into informed/uninformed based on the volumes of the Mark's.
 We posted bids at 0 and asks at 1 for the 6000 and 6500 strikes, after seeing that Mark 22 sells them at 0.

 ### Round 5: 50 assets trabable
 In round 5, due to the enormous amount of tradable assets, we needed to rethink our approach.
 We first tried to find pairs which would cointegrate and classify the assets into common behaviour.
 For the former, we found that almost all cointegrations don't hold OOS.